simonw/google-drive-to-sqlite/README.md

     google-drive-to-sqlite files files.db -q 'starred = true'

+The following shortcut options help build queries:

-Use `--full-text TEXT` to search for files where the full text matches a search term:
+- `--full-text TEXT` to search for files where the full text matches a search term
+- `--starred` for files and folders you have starred
+- `--trashed` for files and folders in the trash
+- `--shared-with-me` for files and folders that have been shared with you

+You can combine these - for example, this returns all files that you have starred and that were shared with you:

-    google-drive-to-sqlite files files.db --full-text 'datasette'
+    google-drive-to-sqlite files highlights.db --starred --shared-with-me

-Use `--stop-after X` to stop after retrieving X files.
+You can use `--stop-after X` to stop after retrieving X files, useful for trying out a new search pattern and seeing results straight away.

 The `--import-json` and `--import-nl` options are mainly useful for testing and developing this tool.
 They allow you to replay the JSON or newline-delimited JSON that was previously fetched using `--json` or `--nl` and use it to create a fresh SQLite database, without needing to make any outbound API calls: